Kyle Hines

-Kyle Terrel Hines (born September 2, 1986) is an American professional basketball player for Olimpia Milano of the Italian Lega Basket Serie A (LBA) and the EuroLeague.
-He plays at the power forward and center positions.
+Kyle Terrel Hines (born September 2, 1986) is an American former professional basketball player.
+He played at the power forward and center positions.
 Hines played college basketball with the UNC Greensboro Spartans of the University of North Carolina at Greensboro.
 With Olympiacos Piraeus, he won two EuroLeague championships (2012 and 2013), before winning another two with CSKA Moscow (2016 and 2019).
-Hines also won the EuroLeague Best Defender award twice, in 2016 and 2018.
+Hines also won the EuroLeague Best Defender award three times, in 2016, 2018 and 2022.
 In addition, he was named to the EuroLeague 2010–20 All-Decade Team.

 High school career

-Hines attended ninth grade at Camden Catholic High School, where he scraped his way onto the freshman team and transferred to Timber Creek Regional High School to play for the Chargers as a sophomore, playing on its basketball team from 2001 to 2004.
-Timber Creek first opened its doors after Hines' freshman year ended, but after his relocation to the new school, he became a three-year varsity starter under head coach Gary Saunders.
-After averaging 15.3 points per game his sophomore season, Kyle burst onto the scene during his junior campaign.
-He was voted a First Team All-South Jersey player, after averaging 20.6 points, named MVP of the Philly USA All-Star Classic, and received a Top-20 All-Star status at Five Star Camp.
+Hines attended ninth grade at Camden Catholic High School, where he played on the freshman team before transferring to Timber Creek Regional High School to play for the Chargers as a sophomore.
+Timber Creek first opened after Hines' freshman year ended.
+After his relocation to the new school, he became a three-year varsity starter under head coach Gary Saunders.
+Hines averaged 15.3 points per game his sophomore season.
+As a junior he averaged 20.6 points and was voted a First Team All-South Jersey player, named MVP of the Philly USA All-Star Classic, and received a Top-20 All-Star status at Five Star Camp.